Subject Expectations: Physical, Social and Health Education (PSHE)

 How is the subject recorded?
 (Which book?
 Photographs?
 How is it evidenced?)

-Each class has a Citizenship book where evidence of work, including written outcomes and photographic evidence are presented.
+Each class has a PSHE book where evidence of work, including written outcomes and photographic evidence are presented.
 Where written recorded work is not appropriate, class PSHE scrapbooks are used to collect and showcase evidence.

 How is the subject taught?